willnagoma/Cesarean-Sections-in-North-Carolina/README.md

 <h1><strong>C-Section Rates in NC: An Interactive Map Dashboard with Python and Streamlit </strong></h1>

 This app is designed to explore the factors and implications of low-risk cesarean deliveries.
-Low-risk is defined by the CDC as singleton, head-first, full-term (37 or more completed weeks) first births..
+Low-risk is defined by the CDC as singleton, head-first, full-term (37 or more completed weeks) first births.

 **Demo**<br>
 [![Open in Streamlit](https://static.streamlit.io/badges/streamlit_badge_black_white.svg)](https://nccesareananalysis.streamlit.app)